Abraham Lincoln Institute Winning Scholarship

 An annual prize of $1,000 is underwritten by the Abraham Lincoln Institute and the Abraham Lincoln Association.
 A panel of scholars representing each organization serves as the jury.

-2024 Hay-Nicolay Dissertation Prize Announcement
+2025 Hay-Nicolay Dissertation Prize Announcement

-The Abraham Lincoln Association (ALA) and the Abraham Lincoln Institute (ALI) invite nominations and submissions for the 2024 Hay-Nicolay Dissertation Prize, which includes a $1000 honorarium.
+The Abraham Lincoln Association (ALA) and the Abraham Lincoln Institute (ALI) invite nominations and submissions for the 2025 Hay-Nicolay Dissertation Prize, which includes a $1000 honorarium.

-Eligible doctoral dissertations must have been completed between 2021 and 2023.
+Eligible doctoral dissertations must have been completed between 2022 and 2024.
 Preference will be given to Abraham Lincoln-focused dissertations, but studies that examine Lincoln’s history and political, cultural, and/or social legacy within a larger context (such as emancipation during the Civil War, Reconstruction, Lincoln administration policies involving indigenous peoples), will also be considered.
 Comparative studies (e.g., leadership studies, biographies) offering more than one chapter of Lincoln-related material will be considered, as well as studies of individuals traditionally associated with Abraham Lincoln.
 Submissions should offer new evidence or primary source materials, new interpretations, and/or a reevaluation of previously accepted conclusions.

-Dissertations written in a language other than English between 2019 and 2023 are eligible, but must be translated and submitted in English.
+Dissertations written in a language other than English between 2020 and 2024 are eligible, but must be translated and submitted in English.

 Dissertations must be submitted by email as a PDF to Dr. Dan Monroe and Dr. Michelle Krowl

-Submissions must be received by 5:00pm Eastern Time on Saturday, October 7, 2023.
+Submissions must be received by 5:00pm Eastern Time on Saturday, October 5, 2024.

 2023

-Ian Iverson, “Moderate Men and Conservative Influences: Illinois and the Politics of Union, 1854-1861,” University of Virginia
+Ian Iverson, “Moderate Men and Conservative Influences: Illinois and the Politics of Union, 1854-1861,” University of Virginia.

 2022